rodriguezjorgex/code-dot-org/frontend/packages/component-library-styles/CONTRIBUTING.md

 Here’s a quick guide to the contribution process:

 1. **(The most important step!)
 Create a thread** in the `#ask-design-system` Slack channel about your change.
+   If you don't have access to our slack, feel free to reach out through github issues, pull requests or any other means of communication.

    - **Get approval** from @markabarrett and/or @moshebaricdo (design team).
    - For technical details, ask @levadadenys and/or @kelbyhawn (engineering team).